 Well, you wouldn't be the first pole barn owner who wishes they would've built bigger.
 Building size is a common pole barn design regret.
 The great news is that you can add square footage to your existing post-frame building.

-While pole barn additions are cost-effective, they might not be the correct "fix" for you and your operation.
-This article discusses the top five considerations before expanding your post-frame building.
+While pole barn additions arecost-effective, they might not be the correct "fix" for you and your operation.
+This article discusses the top four factors to consider before expanding your post-frame building.

 Is a Pole Barn Addition Right for You?